 Only one HMO parking permit will be issued per address, and the permit will be vehicle specific.

-An HMO permit allows you to park in community and guest house bays only.
+HMO permits allow you to park in community and guest house bays only.

-The initial cost of your permit depends on how long you want the permit for, and what type of vehicle you have:
+You can have a permit for 3, 6, 9 or 12 months.
+The cost of your permit depends on how long you want the permit for.

 You may be eligible for a discount dependent on your vehicle type: